 TABLE 13: MEXICO: SENSITIVITY ANALYSIS

 Increase in Agency Costs

 0 % 20 %

 IRR (%) MIRR (%) IRR (%) MIRR (%)

 Decrease in 0 % 114 36 97 33

 Traffic - 20 % 91 32 77 30

-Source: World Bank, , 2000: Mexico, I Federal Highway Mainte nance Project
+Source: World Bank, 2000: Mexico, Federal Highway Maintenance Project

 To have a net present value equal to zero, agency costs have to be 560 percent higher than the estimated costs or traffic levels reduced to only 18 percent of the estimated traffic.
-These events have a very low probability of occurrence indicating that the project economic viability was very robust.
+These events have a very low probability of occurrence indicating that the project's economic viability was very robust.

-Recommendation 2: Latin America needs to bundle infrastructure investments with the adoption of policies aimed at improving the efficiency of service logistics providers.
+Recommendation 2: Latin America needs to bundle infrastructure investments with the adoption of policies aimed at improving the development and efficiency of logistics service providers.

 Previous sections showed firms in Latin America need to have high levels of inventories.
 This responds to the lack of good quality infrastructure and unreliable service providers.
-For instance, it has been documented that the trucking industry in Colombia has very low standards of quality imposing high costs to export oriented firms17.
+For instance, it has been documented that the trucking industry in Colombia has very low standards of quality, imposing high costs to export oriented firms17.